Setting the Stage for Success

 Make breakfast fun and simple

-Serve banana slices with yogurt.
-Eating with your child can make things easier!
-Remember protein helps kids learn better!
+Serve a breakfast with some protein, ex. banana slices with yogurt.
+Protein helps kids learn better.
+Eating with your child can make things easier.

 Set Realistic Goals